Fringe Programme Style Guide

 Numbers

-Spell out from zero to nine.
+Spell out from zero to nine and use numerals from 10 to

 Thereafter use m or bn for sums, quantities or inanimate objects